Anti-Richard Nixon Songs: How Rock Helped Topple a President

-This month’s 40th anniversary of President Nixon’s resignation recalled the depth of hatred he stirred in young people, especially those afraid of being drafted into the Vietnam War.
+The Aug.
+8, 1974 anniversary of President Richard Nixon’s resignation tends to recall the depth of hatred he stirred in young people, especially those afraid of being drafted into the Vietnam War.
 These intense feelings were reflected in the era’s rock music, which often called Nixon out by name.

-When Nixon was first elected in 1968, he promised, “We shall have an honorable end to the war in Vietnam.”
-But it would be almost five years before the last U.S. soldier left Vietnam.
+When Nixon was first elected in 1968, he promised that the U.S. “shall have an honorable end to the war in Vietnam.”
+But it would be almost five years before the last American soldier left.
 As protests against the war swept the country, reaction by law enforcement was swift and harsh.
 In May 1970, at Ohio’s Kent State University, National Guardsmen killed four unarmed students during an anti-war demonstration.

-Nixon was re-elected in 1972 by a landslide but was caught on tape in a cover-up of the break-in of Democratic National Committee headquarters at Washington’s Watergate complex.
-Faced with impeachment by the House of Representatives, Nixon resigned August 8, 1974.
+Richard Nixon was nevertheless re-elected in 1972 by a landslide, only to be caught on tape in a cover-up of the break-in of Democratic National Committee headquarters at Washington’s Watergate complex.
+Faced with impeachment by the House of Representatives, Nixon left office.

 Nixon certainly bothered some of the biggest names in rock, whose music helped galvanize the public to call for the president’s resignation.
 Long after Nixon departed the White House, musicians still referenced him as a reminder that, as James Taylor said, “things repeat themselves.”